timmchugh11/homeassistant-renogy-modbus-tcp/README.md

 - Template-friendly

 ## Installation
-Add the custom repo to Add the custom repo to HACS as an intergration
+Add the custom repo to HACS as an intergration

 ```https://github.com/timmchugh11/homeassistant-renogy-modbus-tcp```